joemoore/labs-practices-site/content/guides/reliability/index.md

 description: Learn how to embrace reliability on your team, one step at a time.
 date: "2022-06-02"
 lastmod: "2022-09-27"
-level1: Building Modern Applications
+level1: Agile Transformation and Practices
-level2: Modern Development Practices
+level2: Agile Development
 tags:
   -
 # Author(s)